GaboRenovation/Bootcamp_final_Self-Assessment/README.md

-This Sel-Assessment is related to the Bootcamp_final project under this link:
+This Self-Assessment is related to the Bootcamp_final project under this link:

 https://github.com/GaboRenovation/Bootcamp_final.git